GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/timing_configuration.md

 # Timing Configuration

 The two fundamental roles of a co-simulation platform are to provide a means of data exchange between members of the co-simulation (federates) and a means of keeping the federation synchronized in simulated time.
-We discussed the former in (**TODO add link**) now we'll cover the later.

 In HELICS, time synchronization across the federates is managed by each federate requesting a time (via a HELICS API call).
-When granted a time, the federate will execute its native simulation code (_e.g._ solving equations governing behavior of a physical model, calculating a control action, processing and logging data, etc), publish new values or send new messages to other federates, and then when it has done it needs to do updated its internal state to the granted time, it will once again request the next simulated time it will need to update itself again.
-Sometimes this is determined by the construction of the simulator (for example, if it has a fixed simulation time step size) and sometimes the simulator will have nothing to do until it receives a new input (for example, with a controller).
+When granted a time, the federate will:

+1. Execute its native simulation code (_e.g._ solving equations governing the behavior of a physical model, calculating a control action, processing and logging data, etc),
+2. Publish new values or send new messages to other federates, and
+3. Once the federate has updated its internal state to the granted time,
+4. Request the next simulated time to update again.

+Sometimes this timing configuration is determined by the construction of the simulator (for example, if it has a fixed simulation time step size) and sometimes the simulator will have nothing to do until it receives a new input (for example, with a controller).

 In most federates there will be a line of code that look like this: